brian-oo/discrete-notes/docs/source/intro.rst

     This is an EECS Extension

 This should be after.
 I think it works.
-Maybe?